CS234319/safot/Material/Tutorials/sml/introduction.md

 ### Special Identifiers

-are called "symbolic" identifiers in the SML lingo.
+are called "symbolic" identifiers in the SML lingo

 * a sequence of one or more of the following ``! % & $ # + - * / : < = > ? @ \ ~ \ ^ | ` ``
 * should not be one of: `: | = => -> #`
 * allowed wherever an alphabetic name is

     ```sml